alveloper-dev/alveloper-dev/README.md

 # Hi there! 👋

 My name is Alvin Alvrahesta, and I'm a passionate software developer based in Indonesia.
-I blend aesthetic sensibilities with technical expertise to create reliable and high-performance applications.
+I blend aesthetic sensibilities with technical expertise to create reliable applications.

 ## About Me